adickison/freebsd-quarterly/2019q2/freebsdfndation.md

 ### Fundraising Efforts ###
-Our work is 100% funded by your donations.We are grateful for the generous donations from Intel, NetApp, VMware and Stormshield last quarter.
+Our work is 100% funded by your donations.
+We are grateful for the generous donations from Intel, NetApp, VMware and Stormshield last quarter.
 We are working hard to get more commercial users to give back to help us continue our work supporting FreeBSD.
 More importantly, we’d like to thank our individual donors, for making $10-$1,000 donations last quarter, for a total of $16,000!

 Please consider making a donation to help us continue and increase our support for FreeBSD: https://www.FreeBSDfoundation.org/donate/.